truefinder/tonbi/README.md

 }
 ```

-## Participate with your own plugin
+## Plugins : Participate with your own plugin
 please create plugin file
 ```
 mkdir plugin/your_plugin